nboldhq/docs/contents/40-collaboration-templates/onenote.md

 ## Non-supported features

+* OneNote Page Tabs
-OneNote tabs from the original team pointing to notebooks stored outside of the team (In another team, or in another SharePoint site) will NOT be cloned and will still target the same notebook in the newly created team.
+* OneNote tabs from the original team pointing to notebooks stored outside of the team (In another team, or in another SharePoint site) will NOT be cloned and will still target the same notebook in the newly created team.